Deploy a Model

 Step 1: Start Creating a Deployment

-You can also open the Activity tab to check if the model is already running on any compute environments.
-This tab displays the compute requirements needed for successfully deploying the model, allowing you to choose a nodepool that meets those requirements.
+Note: On an individual model page, you can also open the Compute tab to check if it is already running on any compute environments.
+This tab displays the compute requirements needed for successfully deploying the model, allowing you to choose a configuration that meets those requirements.

 Step 2: Select a Model